 I am a very organized person who tries to always be prepared.
 Unfortunately for Michael this also means that I’m a chronic overpacker.
-I tried really, really hard (I promise!) to not overpack for the hospital…however we still ended up with seven (eight if you count my large-and-in-charge purse) bags for the hospital, plus a birth ball, Hudson’s carseat, and some other bags that were in the car just in case (yeah that picture at the top of the post is not an accurate representation of how much stuff we took).
+I tried really, really hard (I promise!) to not overpack for the hospital…however we still ended up with seven (eight if you count my large-and-in-charge purse) bags for the hospital, plus a birth ball, Hudson’s carseat, and some other bags that were in the car just in case (yeah this picture here is not an accurate representation of how much stuff we took).
 I did use most of the items that I brought, but there were some things that in hindsight were not at all needed.
 Knowing what I know now I’m going to help you create a hospital packing list that will (hopefully) help you bring just the necessities.

 Since I knew we were going to have a lot of bags and also that our plan was to stay home as long as possible during labor (and therefore knew we wouldn’t want to haul a ton of stuff across the parking lot and through the hospital), I tried to prioritize and pack things based on how quickly we would need them so that we could leave some bags in the car and get them later.